 Similarly, we extend individual verifiability to individual verifiability against a dishonest board as expected, assuming that the tally is performed only if all honest voters have successfully performed their test.
-The formal definition of individual verifiability against a dishonest board can be found in appendix.
+The formal definition of individual verifiability against a dishonest board can be found in a companion technical report [18].